 Two tunes are typically used for Baker’s text.
-John B. Dykes’ wrote the tune Dominus Regit Me for The King of Love in 1868.
-But copyright issues prevented that tune from appearing in The English Hymnal so the traditional Gaelic tune St. Columba was used instead.
+John B. Dykes’ wrote the tune Dominus Regit Me for The King of Love in 1868 but copyright issues prevented that tune from appearing in The English Hymnal so the traditional Gaelic tune St. Columba was used instead.
 Today, both tunes are popular for The King of Love but modern hymnals lean toward using Dominus Regit Me.
-However, the lovely Irish lilt of St. Columba is more popular with arrangers (like me) and that’s the tune you hear in the sound files above.
+However, the lovely Irish lilt of St. Columba is more popular with arrangers (like me) and that’s the tune you hear in the sound file above.

 And so through all the length of days,